ellie991/TV-series-analysis/README.md

 Results

 Our analysis revealed key differences in the sentiment trends and topics between the two series, reflecting their distinct narrative styles and character development arcs.
-The final report summarizing these results is available in the "REPORT" file.
+The final report summarizing these results is available in the "REPORT PROJECT" file.
 (Please note: The report is in Italian.)